tsowell/tsowell.github.io/_posts/2021-03-25-12-port-s-video-audio-switch.md

 roughly 1:1 aspect ratio but looked strange when they had to include unusually-wide or -tall logos.

-I was able to address those by making the interface is a looping horizontal ribbon of variable-width logos.
+In response to those I designed an interface consisting of a looping horizontal ribbon of variable-width logos.
 The knob doesn't change which input is selected - it just moves the position of the sliding window that is the visible portion of the ribbon.
 Whatever input is nearest the center of the display is